-Every department now has its favorite AI tool.
-Marketing uses one for content generation, engineering adopted a coding assistant, customer support deployed a chatbot, and finance is experimenting with forecasting models.
+Every department has its favorite AI tool.
+Marketing uses one for content, engineering adopted a coding assistant, support deployed a chatbot, finance experiments with forecasting.
 The collective spend is significant.
 The collective impact is unclear.

-The gap between adoption and impact is an evaluation failure, not a technology failure.
-Organizations adopt AI tools based on demos and vendor promises, not measured outcomes.
-Once adopted, tools persist because nobody owns the question: is this actually working?
+The gap is an evaluation failure, not a technology failure.
+Tools persist because nobody owns the question: is this actually working?

 The AI Investment Audit Framework